-In accordance with GAS, we have also issued our report dated March 26, 2024, on our consideration of the Hospital's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with GAS, we have also issued our report dated March 25, 2025, on our consideration of the Hospital's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Hospital's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with GAS in considering the Hospital's internal compliance.
+That report is an integral part of an audit performed in accordance with GAS in considering the Hospital's internal control over financial reporting and compliance.

-Ridgeland, Mississippi March 26, 2024
+Ridgeland, Mississippi March 25, 2025